plembo/learn-py-gdriveapi/README.md

 In his tutorial on the Google Drive API, Jonathan Meier configures for a personal Google account.
 Jonathan Meier.
 "How to Query Google Drive API in Python". _YouTube_, 13 June 2020, https://youtu.be/10ANOSssdCw.
 I have also included his script here (renamed to "listfiles.py") because it demonstrates an alternative pattern for structuring the code.
 In his 11 minute video, which I highly recommend, Jonathan does a terrific job of explaining the how this all works.

-Some more examples, wuth code reflected in listgdrive.py, etc., can be found here:
+Some more examples, with code reflected in list_gdrive.py, etc., can be found here:

 Abdou Rockikz.
 "How to Use Google Drive API in Python". _PythonCode_, https://www.thepythoncode.com/article/using-google-drive--api-in-python, Retrieved 30 August 2021.